ruilin-wu/FAM_VCK5000/FAM_VCK5000_Design2/Module_02_aie/README.md

 ## Next Steps

-After compiling the 100 compute unit N-Body Simulator design, you are ready to create the PL datamover kernels in the next module, [Module 03 - PL Design](../Module_03_pl).
+After compiling the FAM algorithm, we are ready to create the PL datamover kernels in the next module, [Module 03 - PL Design](../Module_03_pl).